 Incidents and SLA

-Another example on a business level.
-When you go to a bank , for instance, you fully expect that you will be able to make your payments during the bank’s opening hours.
-However, what can you do if the bank’s payment processing system is not working and there is no forecast when it will become operational again?
-I assume that you might decide to transfer your money to another bank which can at least provide you with information on recovery time in case of outages.
+Another example is on a business level.
+When you go to a bank, you fully expect that you will be able to make your payments during the bank’s opening hours.
+However, what can you do if the bank’s payment processing system is not working and there is no forecast of when it will become operational again?
+I assume that you might decide to transfer your money to another bank that can at least provide you with information on recovery time in case of outages.

 When an incident happened, and you cannot do what you intended to, at least it is helpful to know when the issue is going to be resolved so you can make adjustments to your plans.

-In the next part of this series, I will talk more about SLA metrics to measure the process performance and service levels.
-Additionally, we will look into the outcomes of the incident management process and how they are connected with other activities in IT Operation.
+In the next part of this series, I will talk more about SLA metrics to measure process performance and service levels.
+Additionally, we will look into the outcomes of the incident management process and how they can be connected with other activities in IT Operations.

 So, stay in touch and ask your questions in the comments!